At the birthplace of instant noodles, Chicken Ramen mascot Hiyoko-chan is immortalized on manhole covers | The Japan Times

 OSAKA – The city of Ikeda in Osaka Prefecture, known as the birthplace of instant noodles, has started using manhole covers featuring Hiyoko-chan, the mascot of Chicken Ramen brand instant noodles, in front of the city’s popular cup noodle museum.

-The Ikeda city government created four kinds of 60-centimeter manhole lids representing the four seasons — cherry blossoms for spring, fireworks for summer, autumn leaves for the fall and snow for winter — with Hiyoko-chan featured in the center.
+The Ikeda Municipal Government has created four kinds of 60-centimeter manhole lids representing the four seasons — cherry blossoms for spring, fireworks for summer, autumn leaves for the fall and snow for winter — with Hiyoko-chan featured in the center.

 Hiyoko-chan, a popular character used to promote the mainstay noodle brand made by Nissin Foods Holdings Co., is also a “tourism ambassador” for the city.